armanali0786/Payment_Gateway_Integration/README.md

 https://armanali0786.github.io/Payment_Gateway_Integration/

+Its a one type of charity donation page where users can donate amount to any charity via payment gateway integration using razorpay in safe mode.
-In this repository , I have done my #task3 payment gateway integration of Web Development &amp; Designing Intern at The spark Foundation. u can find the source code from this repository.
+In this repository , I have done my payment gateway integration of Web Development & Designing Intern at The spark Foundation.
+Wherein u can find the source code from this repository.